fsjavier/loketable/README.md

 ##### EPIC: Conversations
 ##### User Stories:
-- As a registered user I can access my inbox so that I can see a list of my conversations.
+- As a registered user I can access my inbox so that I can see a list of my conversations (could have / done).
-- As a registered user I can send a message to another user so that I can get more information about a product.
+- As a registered user I can send a message to another user so that I can get more information about a product (could have / done).
-- As a registered user I can answer received messages from other users so that I can provide more information about my products.
+- As a registered user I can answer received messages from other users so that I can provide more information about my products (could have / done).

 ### Wireframes
 The wireframes depict the project's initial concept and planning.
 However, adjustments were made during development, and new features may have been incorporated along the way.